tier4/AutowareArchitectureProposal.proj/design/Localization/Localization.md

 # Overview

-The localization stack has a role to recognize where ego vehicle is ["map" frame](/design/Tf.md).
+The localization stack has a role to recognize where the ego vehicle is ["map" frame](/design/Tf.md).
 Additionally, this stack estimates twist of ego vehicle for precise velocity planning and control.

 ## Role